-Metropolitan Community College is working harder than ever to train an emerging workforce for the equally emerging technological field in today’s society.
+Metropolitan Community College is working harder than ever to for the equally emerging technological field in today’s society.
 These efforts are all taking place within the walls of their brand new Center for Advanced and Emerging Technologies (CAET), another outstanding way to help students work with the link between manufacturing and information technology.

 Hence, the beauty of the Center for Advanced and Emerging Technology, the “new building at MCC.”
 Construction on the building, which broke ground in 2014, will take place over the course of three years.
 The redesign will update current technology equipment, and provide improved job training for students in the technology fields.

 The school website says that the new building will fill many needs, including better education about transportation and technology, the MCC academic data center, the FabLab, exhibition spaces, teleconferencing spaces, economic development offices, team and individual workspaces, and more.
 The goal of the building is to consolidate programs and begin new flagship programs only made possible by this new spaces.
 “The project will mean some new programs, more students in existing disciplines, and a permanent home for some technology-related degrees that currently have none,” said executive vice president Jim Grotrian.